Wu–Yang dictionary

-A crucial example of the success of the dictionary is that it allowed to understand Paul Dirac's monopole quantization in terms of Hopf fibrations.
+A crucial example of the success of the dictionary is that it allowed the understanding of monopole quantization in terms of Hopf fibrations.

 History

+Equivalences between fiber bundle theory and gauge theory were hinted at the end of the 1960s.
+In 1967, mathematician Andrzej Trautman started a series of lectures aimed at physicists and mathematicians at King's College London regarding these connections.

-In 1975, theoretical physicists Tsun Wu and C. N. Yang working in Stony Brook University, published a paper on the mathematical framework of electromagnetism and the Aharonov–Bohm effect in terms of fiber bundles.
+Theoretical physicists Tai Tsun Wu and C. N. Yang working in Stony Brook University, published a paper in 1975 on the mathematical framework of electromagnetism and the Aharonov–Bohm effect in terms of fiber bundles.
 A year later, mathematician Isadore Singer came to visit and brought a copy back to the University of Oxford.
 Singer showed the paper to Michael Atiyah and other mathematicians, sparking a close collaboration between physicists and mathematicians.

 Yang also recounts a conversation that he had with one of the mathematicians that founded fiber bundle theory, Shiing-Shen Chern:

+In 1977, Trautman used these results to demonstrate an equivalence between a quantization condition for magnetic monopoles used by Paul Dirac back in 1931 and Hopf fibration, a fibration of a 3-sphere proposed in the same year by mathematician Heinz Hopf.

+Mathematician Jim Simons discussing this equivalence with Yang expressed that “Dirac had discovered trivial and nontrivial bundles before mathematicians.”